Skip to main content

 }

-• global_interference_ms: Incongruent - congruent RT for global trials
+• global_interference_ms: Incongruent minus congruent mean correct RT for global-target trials

-• local_interference_ms: Incongruent - congruent RT for local trials
+• local_interference_ms: Incongruent minus congruent mean correct RT for local-target trials

 Instructions